Ederfdz/cypress-reqres-api-tests/README.md

 Features:

-Uses TypeScript for type safety and better code organization.
+- TypeScript for type safety and better code organization.
-Leverages [cypress-plugin-api](https://github.com/filiphric/cypress-plugin-api) for enhanced API call visualization in the Cypress UI.
+- [cypress-plugin-api](https://github.com/filiphric/cypress-plugin-api) for enhanced API call visualization in the Cypress UI.

-Tests CRUD operations on users:
-Create a new user.
-Read list of users and verify their existence.
-Update a user's details.
-Delete a user.
+- "cypress/browsers" Docker image to create an image pre-loaded with Node and all the browsers I wanted to run my tests on.
+- Docker Compose to create separate containers for Chrome, Firefox, and Edge.
+- GitHub Actions workflow that runs my tests daily, on pull request actions (open/close), and on pushes to the main branch.

 Requirements: